supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

  - Task 1: Create a hunting query
  - Task 2: Create a NRT query rule
  - Task 3: Create a Search
+ - Task 4: Create a hunt that combines multiple queries into a MITRE tactic

 ## Estimated timing: 40 minutes